lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~
 {: artwork-align="left"}

-I selects cipher suite 0.
+The Initiator selects cipher suite 0.
 A single cipher suite is encoded as an int:

 ~~~~~~~~
 SUITES_I (CBOR Data Item) (1 byte)
 00
 ~~~~~~~~

-I creates an ephemeral key pair for use with the EDHOC key exchange algorithm:
+The Initiator creates an ephemeral key pair for use with the EDHOC key exchange algorithm:

 ~~~~~~~~
 Initiator's ephemeral private key